 Asset Turnover Ratio

-Asset turnover ratio is the ratio of a company's sales to its assets.
-It is an efficiency ratio which tells how successfully the company is using its assets to generate revenue.
+Asset turnover ratio is the ratio of a company's net sales to its average total assets.
+It is an asset-utilization ratio which tells us how efficiently the company is using its assets to generate revenue.

-The most popular asset turnover ratio is the total assets turnover ratio which equals net sales divided by average total assets.
-Other asset turnover ratios include fixed assets turnover ratio and working capital turnover ratio.
+Asset turnover ratio is also called total assets turnover ratio.
+There are other turnover ratios, such as the fixed assets turnover ratio and working capital turnover ratio.
 In all cases the numerator is the same i.e. net sales (both cash and credit) but denominator is average total assets, average fixed assets, and average working capital, respectively.

 |Total Assets Turnover Ratio =||Net Sales|